RosettaCommons/documentation/rosetta_basics/run-options.md

                                 time is exceeded no matter how many jobs were finished.
                                 Default='-1'.
 [Integer]

+-run:maxruntime_bufferfactor    If set, the JobDistributor will attempt to stop if there doesn't
+                                appear to be enough time for `maxruntime_bufferfactor` more jobs before maxruntime occurs.
+[Real]

 -run:constant_seed              Use a constant seed (1111111 unless specified).
 [Boolean]

 -run:jran                       Specify seed (requires -constant_seed).
 Used for non-MPI parellel runs